-If you (or your spouse) get prescription drug benefits through an employer/union or retiree group other than the County of Orange, call that group's benefits administrator if you have any questions.
+If you (or your spouse or domestic partner) get prescription drug benefits through an employer/union or retiree group other than the County of Orange, call that group's benefits administrator if you have any questions.
 You can ask about their employer/retiree health or drug benefits, premiums, or enrollment period.
 They can also help you determine how your current coverage will work with our plan.

-Important Note: Your (or your spouse's) employer/union benefits may change, or you or your spouse may lose the benefits, if you or your spouse enroll in a Medicare Part D program.
-Call that employer/union benefits administrator to find out whether the benefits will change or end if you or your spouse enroll in a Part D plan.
+Important Note: Your (or your spouse or domestic partner's) employer/union benefits may change, or you or your spouse or domestic partner may lose the benefits, if you or your spouse or domestic partner enroll in a Medicare Part D program.
+Call that employer/union benefits administrator to find out whether the benefits will change or end if you or your spouse or domestic partner enroll in a Part D plan.